What Are the Best Firm Pillows for Side Sleepers?

-Side sleepers get the best rest best on thick, firm pillows.
+Side sleepers get the best rest on thick, firm pillows.

-Side sleepers are most comfortable with a firm or extra-firm pillow.
-Softer pillow types tend to collapse under the weight of your head during the night.
+Side sleepers will be most comfortable on a firm or extra-firm pillow.
+Softer pillow types like down tend to collapse under the weight of your head during the night.
 This loss of support will cause your head and neck to bend downwards, resulting in unnecessary strains that can lead to neck or back pain.

 What are the best firm pillows for side sleepers?

 Unfortunately no single pillow type works for all side sleepers.
 Fortunately we have lots of choices.
 Many different types can provide the comfort you need as long as they’re relatively firm and thick.
 Your side sleeper pillow should:

 - provide enough loft (height) to keep your spine straight, but isn’t so thick that it bends your neck upwards out of alignment.